 Especially notable options include:

-So I requested the Pirate Queen Lottie Doll to gift to my daughter for her 5th birthday.
-Can you tell just from that name what’s so great about these dolls?
+So I requested one to gift to my daughter for her 5th birthday.
+Here’s what’s so great about these dolls?

 Logic follows that if one baby to take care of is good, then twins is even better.
 And the facial expressions on these two are my favorite, so realistic!
 Very similar to the Melissa & Dough Brianna Doll, these twins have soft bodies that allow for laying or sitting and hard arms and legs that easily wipe clean.